 - Intercom / Push to talk

-You have numerous choices for Microsoft Teams enabled devices.
+You have numerous choices for Microsoft VoIP Phone System enabled devices.
 Microsoft maintains a webpage of certified devices which is updated as manufacturers complete the certification.
 The devices are desk phones, USB devices, headsets, and video room systems.